It’s WAR time!

 Okay, hold a second!
 Probably a bad joke but no, I’m not talking about being violent in baseball.
 I’m talking about the WAR metric.

-Among the other metrics, WAR is one of the few that has caught baseball fans’ eye and is generally used as one of the metrics to compare players.
+Among the other metrics, WAR in baseball is one of the few that has caught baseball fans’ eye and is generally used as one of the metrics to compare players.

 Scroll through the article to know more about the WAR metric, its values, the record holders, its reliability, and more.